desmedtandreas/SEA/README.md

   - Invoice amount for each order line, and the total invoice amount (both excluding and including VAT)
   - ...

-## Learning objectives TODO
+## Learning objectives

-- Develop a larger scale system using basic software engineering concepts learned form this course
-- Discover that adhering to a well-modularized and scalable software architecture requires repetitive programming in which every class is very similar to the others of its type
-- Learn to do your own research when confronted with a technical challenge such as implementing a REST API
+- Develop a generator that generates Markdown documents containing data from application memory